vinayhegde1990/devops-notes/README.md

 <h2> Tools Used: </h2>
 <h3> reStructuredText (RST): </h3>

-- For writing the .rst files which render the formatting.
-You can start off by learning via [this](https://thomas-cokelaer.info/tutorials/sphinx/rest_syntax.html)
+- For writing .rst files to render the formatting.
+You can start learning via [this](https://thomas-cokelaer.info/tutorials/sphinx/rest_syntax.html)

 <h3> Sphinx: </h3>

-- The engine that generates content in formats like HTML, LaTeX, ePub.
+- The engine generating content in HTML, LaTeX, ePub.
 A beginner’s guide can be found on their [page](http://www.sphinx-doc.org/en/master/index.html)

 <h3> GitHub: </h3>